Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Diabetes: Tests You Need and Why

 Diabetes is a condition that can affect your whole body.
-When your blood glucose stays too high for too long, it can lead to problems with your heart, blood vessels, eyes, nerves, and kidneys.
+When your blood glucose (sugar) stays too high for too long, it can lead to problems with your heart, blood vessels, eyes, nerves, and kidneys.
 By getting regular tests and checkups, you can help control your glucose level and prevent or delay damage caused by high blood glucose.
 Watching your health closely lets you react to problems early before they get more serious.

 A1C test

-This blood test shows the average amount of glucose in your blood during the past 2 to 3 months.
+This blood test shows the average amount of glucose in your blood during the past 3 months.
 The results show how well your blood glucose is controlled and if your treatment plan needs any changes.
 The A1C target level for many people is less than 7%.
 But this target level may vary depending on your age, how long you have had diabetes, and other risk factors.

 Blood lipids test

-How often: At least once a year
+How often: Have this test at least once a year.

 Blood pressure test